Humans of New York: Books

 Stanton's first book based on the photoblog, also titled Humans of New York, was released in October 2013.
 Published by St. Martin's Press, the book sold 30,000 copies in preorders alone.
 Stanton was interviewed ahead of release by Bill Weir for an ABC News Nightline story titled "'Humans of New York': Photo Gone Viral".
 As of March 2015, the book had been on The New York Times Best Seller list for 31 weeks and was the number one Non-Fiction Best Seller for a week in 2013 and again in 2014.

 In October 2015, Stanton released his second book, Humans of New York: Stories, which focused more on the stories collected in his work.
 The book debuted in November 2015 at number one on The New York Times Best Sellers Nonfiction List of 2015, and was number one again the following month.

+In October of 2020, Stanton published a book titled Humans containing stories and portraits collected from his travels around the world.
+It reached #1 on the NYT Bestsellers’ list on October 25th, 2020.

+In 2022, in collaboration with Stephanie Johnson, Stanton published the first longform piece of writing based on one of his subjects: Tanqueray.
+The Washington Post described it as, “A beautiful, sometimes shocking NC-17 story, kept out of the lily-white, upper crust canon of literature―until now.”

 Philanthropy

 Humans of New York has launched a number of highly successful charitable efforts.
 Following Hurricane Sandy, Stanton traveled to the hardest-hit neighborhoods in New York City to photograph the residents, volunteers, and first responders who had lived through the destruction.
 Stanton then partnered with Tumblr founder David Karp to launch an Indiegogo fundraiser for the victims of the storm.
 With an original goal of US$100,000, they raised $86,000 in the first 12 hours and reached a total of $318,530 by the end of the campaign.
-All of the proceeds went to the Stephen Siller Tunnel to Towers Foundation, a family-run charity that played a major role in the Hurricane Sandy Relief efforts.
+All of the proceeds went to the Stephen Siller Tunnel to Towers Foundation, a family-run charity that played a major role in the Hurricane Sandy relief efforts.

 In 2013, HONY launched another Indiegogo campaign to help news cameraman Duane Watkins and his wife adopt a child from Ethiopia.
 The goal of $26,000 and was exceeded in 90 minutes and the campaign raised a total of $83,000.
 Excess funds went to an educational fund for the adopted boy and his sister.

 In 2014, Stanton set up an Indiegogo campaign to send a boy he had photographed and his family on vacation to a ranch in Colorado after learning that the boy's dream was to own a horse.
 Within 15 minutes of posting the fundraiser on his Facebook page, the $7,000 goal was met and it raised a total of $32,167.
 After paying for the trip, Stanton donated the remaining $20,000 to the New York Therapeutic Riding Center, an organization that helps provide horse rides to children with disabilities.